This post was last checked and updated in August 2025.

 It’s really important to reinforce that the harm to health associated with adverse weather is not inevitable.
 There are things we can do all year round, and during periods of adverse weather, to minimise the impact.

-We recently published a new Adverse Weather and Health Plan as part of our commitment under the second National Adaption Programme for the UK to bring together and improve existing guidance on weather and health.
+We periodically publish Adverse Weather and Health Plans as part of our commitment under the second National Adaption Programme for the UK to bring together and improve existing guidance on weather and health.

 We also publish a series of ‘action cards’ advising the NHS, social care organisations and professionals about the actions they should take to keep the public healthy and safe under different levels of alert.

-Across the world climate change poses one of the greatest health security threats we face, potentially impacting the air we breathe, the quality and availability of our food and water, the risk of infectious diseases and wider impacts on our mental health and wellbeing.
+Across the world, climate change is one of the greatest threats to health security, potentially impacting the air we breathe, the quality and availability of our food and water, the risk of infectious diseases and wider impacts on our mental health and wellbeing.

-And alongside publishing this evidence on climate health threats, UKHSA’s new Centre for Climate and Health Security will continue to provide a focus for our climate health partnerships, offering scientific advice and support to ensure that the impacts of climate change are considered and embedded in the design and delivery of climate change policies across local and national government and the NHS as well as with international partners.
+Alongside publishing this evidence on climate health threats, UKHSA’s Centre for Climate and Health Security will continue to provide a focus for our climate and health partnerships, offering scientific advice and support to ensure that the impacts of climate change are considered and embedded in the design and delivery of climate change policies across local and national government, the NHS, as well as with international partners.